 Meet Dr. Oushy

 Dr. Oushy has a vast knowledge of oral health & preventive care.
 She believes that education is the key to optimal dental health.
-She strives to provide her patients with “dental health care” vs “disease care” and is passionate about her work and her community as a dentist in Las Cruces.
+She strives to provide her patients with “dental health care” vs. “disease care” and is passionate about her work and her community as a dentist in Las Cruces.

 Away from work, she enjoys cooking and spending time with her husband and twin girls.